hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 Employee inserted = this.employeeDAO.insertByExample(emp);
 ```

-If an auto-generated primary key is active in the table, it's retrieved in the resulting Model object.
-When inserting on a view, the auto-generated primary key value is not retrieved.
+If an auto-generated primary key is active in the table, its value is retrieved in the resulting Model object.
+Nevertheless, when inserting through a view, the auto-generated primary key value is not retrieved.

-The omitted columns are not retrieved automatically even if table level constraints populated them; if the app would need to execute an extra SELECT to retrieve them.
+The omitted columns are not automatically retrieved, even if table-level constraints populate them; the application must execute an additional SELECT to retrieve these values.

 #### Inserting through a View